lakshmih20/lakshmih20/README.md

 ### About me

-I am a final year MCA student at Saintgits College of Engineering, Kottayam.
-I build full-stack web applications and have completed two internships in React development and Machine Learning.
-Actively seeking fresher Software Developer roles in Kerala.
+I'm Lakshmi H, an MCA graduate (2026) from Saintgits College of Engineering, Kottayam, Kerala.
+I enjoy building web apps that solve real problems — from a platform connecting home cooks with local customers to a real-time collaborative coding tool.
+I have completed internships in React development and Machine Learning, and I am now actively looking for my first full-time Software Developer role in Kerala.

-- 🎓 MCA Graduate — Saintgits College of Engineering (CGPA 8.28)
+- 🎓 MCA Graduate 2026 — Saintgits College of Engineering (CGPA 8.28)
 - 💼 2 internships completed (React + ML/AI)
 - 🚀 5 full-stack projects shipped
 - 📍 Based in Kottayam, Kerala — open to Kochi, Trivandrum